 The Edifice line steers away from the previous two in offering everyday watches that are appropriate for all kinds of activities.
 Though greater emphasis lies on racing, thus the majority of watches feature chronograph function and the symbolics of the sport.

-Besides sports-oriented G-Shocks, Pro Treks, and Edifices, Casio offers a variety of simple yet durable digital watches at dirt-cheap prices.
+Besides sports-oriented G-Shocks, Pro Treks, and Edifices, Casio offers a variety of simple yet durable digital watches at dirt-cheap prices, such as vibrating alarm watches and casual everyday timepieces.

 You can check out our post on the best men’s watches under $100 where several of Casio pieces are proudly represented.